Isaac-alencar/huntweb-api-rocketseat/README.md

 => The ORM mongoose, for easy connection with database => Consider use yarn too, but if you want use npm

-Note: this api it's just an exemple, for a simple rest-api.
-Consider use this on React front end.
+Note: this api it's just an exemple, just simple rest-api.
+Consider use this with React on front end.